Docs/Tools & Features/Memory

 Over time, memories can accumulate duplicates or become stale.
 Run /memory consolidate to trigger AutoDream-style consolidation — the model merges duplicates, resolves contradictions, and prunes outdated entries.

-Automatic consolidation on session start requires ai.auto_consolidate: true in dynamo.yaml (off by default).
+Manual /memory consolidate works on any plan.
+Automatic consolidation on session start requires ai.auto_consolidate: true in dynamo.yaml (off by default) and a paid plan — the dream-on-startup loop is a paid feature.

 To disable memory entirely: ai.memory: false in dynamo.yaml.